 Law Office of

-This is a highlight of some of the new California DUI laws that went into effect on in January 1, 2019.
+This article highlights some of the key California DUI laws that went into effect on in January 1, 2019.
 It applies to all of California, including Southern California drivers in Los Angeles County and Orange County.
 The major changes involve installation of an ignition interlock device and the driver’s license suspension time or restricted driver’s license time.

 If someone with an IID restricted license later is convicted of driving under the influence in court, they can receive credit for time that they already had the IID restricted license.
 This means that the suspension from a court conviction can be reduced by the time the criminal defendant already had the IID installed.

 However, to quality for the Ignition Interlock Device Restricted License, the licensee must take certain steps:

 SR22.
 The licensee must acquire auto insurance and keep it on file with the DMV for three years.
 This must be done electronically by an auto insurance agent or broker who e-files it directly with the California DMV by way of an SR22.
 As long as the licensee continues to pay the SR22 insurance premiums, the insurance agent will continue to file the SR22 form directly with the DMV.

 DUI Classes.
 The driver accused of a DUI must enroll in the appropriate alcohol program.
 For example, a 1st time DUI requires AB541.
 AB541 is a 3-month alcohol program that satisfies the California DMV and the Superior Court of California, for someone accused of a DUI and or convicted of a DUI.
 The DUI class provider electronically sends proof of enrollment to the DMV directly.

 IID.
 The ignition interlock device must be installed by a certified installer.
 The installer will provide the licensee with a certificate to return to the DMV.
 This is a full-size sheet of paper that is green in color, that is filled out by the installer, signed, and embossed.
 The driver must personally take this green certificate to the DMV.